Venkat Sumantran: Career

 Sumantran began his professional career at the General Motors Technical Center in Michigan in 1985.
 He returned to India and became executive director of Tata Motors Ltd. in 2001, where he was responsible for the fledgling Passenger Car business and simultaneously oversaw the company's Engineering Research Centre.
 During this period, his contributions to Frugal engineering were acclaimed in relation to his development of the Tata Nano – the car that gained global acclaim for low-cost innovation.

 Later, in his role as vice-chairman of Ashok Leyland Ltd., he founded and was Chairman of Defiance Technologies Ltd, a subsidiary of Ashok Leyland that went on to help the Renault-Nissan Alliance develop the entry-level global car platform – referred to as the CMF-A architecture.
-In May 2020, Indigo Airlines appointed Sumantran as independent director.
+In May 2020, Indigo appointed Sumantran as independent director.

-In May 2022, The Board of InterGlobe Aviation Ltd. (IndiGo Airlines) appointed Sumantran as chairman.
+In May 2022, the board of IndiGo appointed Sumantran as chairman.

 Academia, government, and industry bodies

 Sumantran advises the Government of India as a member of the Consultative Group for Future Transportation at the Office of the Principal Scientific Advisor.
 He has served on the Science Advisory Council to the Prime Minister and on India's National Manufacturing Competitiveness Council.
 He has served as Chairman of the Confederation of Indian Industry's National Defence Council.

 He has closely worked with academia and served on the Board of Governors of the Indian Institute of Technology Ropar.
 He is an adjunct professor at the Malaysia Institute for Supply Chain Innovation (MISI) - a joint initiative between the Massachusetts Institute of Technology (MIT) and the Government of Malaysia.